NME: NME Originals

 In 2002, the NME started publishing a series of themed magazines reprinting vintage articles, interviews and reviews from its archives.
 The magazine special editions were called NME Originals, with some featuring articles from other music titles owned by IPC, including Melody Maker, Rave and Uncut magazines.
 Notable issues so far have featured Arctic Monkeys, Radiohead, the Beatles, punk rock, gothic rock, Britpop, the Rolling Stones, mod, Nirvana, and the solo years of the Beatles.
 The series has had several editors, the most prominent of whom have been Steve Sutherland and Chris Hunt.
 The most recent issue of NME Originals was published in 2005, as these themed archive magazines have been issued under the Uncut associated titles The Ultimate Music Guide and Ultimate Genre Guide instead.

+NME Radio

+NME Radio, the first NME-branded radio station launched in 2008, owned by DX Media.
+The station came to a sudden end five years later, but NME relaunched in 2018.
+Since 2023, the second iteration of the radio station no longer carries the NME brand and it is now known as TMM (The Music Machine).

 NME Networks

 In December 2021, BandLab Technologies became Caldecott Music Group (CMG) with the publisher's former name now being used for CMG's music technology division.
-The NME brand was put under a new division called NME Networks, which also includes Uncut magazine (and its spin-offs), Guitar.com, and MusicTech.
+The NME brand was put under a new division called NME Networks, which also includes Guitar.com, and MusicTech.
+It also formerly included Uncut magazine, until this was sold in 2023.

+In 2022, NME Networks hired Jeremy Abbott as Managing Editor, a role in which he would be "responsible for leading the day-to-day editorial operations for all titles such as NME, NME Asia, NME Australia, Guitar.com and MusicTech, with the aim of building and maintaining a world-class music and pop culture new media group."
+He departed NME Networks in 2023.